twins4holly/startup/README.md

 - add or remove books from shelf
 - bookshelf saved with each login
 - can see in realtime when all other users add or remove a book from their shelf
+- leaderboard for books finished

 ### Technologies
-- HTML:
+- HTML: I'll have pages for login, number of finished books, and seeing your books.
 - CSS: Make the web page look good on screens that are different sizes.
-- JavaScript:
+- JavaScript: Login and add/remove book buttons actually do stuff.
-- Service:
+- Service: will incorporate something fun to website that updates daily.
-- Database/Login: People can make an account and login to their own bookshelf.
+- Database/Login: People can make an account and securely login to their own bookshelf.
+Login info, book totals, and top readers are saved.
-- WebSocket: Connects users to show the message that says someone added or removed a book from their library.
+- WebSocket: Connects users to show the messages saying someone added or removed a book from their library.
-- React:
+- React: Application ported to use React web framework.

 ### Design